hivesolutions/viriatum/README.md

 Building viriatum for android involves cross compilation and the android ndk toolkit must be used.

-Check the instructions for downloading the android ndk from the [official website](http://developer.android.com/sdk/ndk/) Unpack the android-ndk package file
+Check the instructions for downloading the android ndk from the [official website](http://developer.android.com/sdk/ndk/), then unpack the android-ndk package file into the current directory.

     tar -xvf android-ndk-r[x]-linux-x86.tar.bz2

-Create the standalone toolchain
+Create the standalone toolchain using the script for that purpose.

     android-ndk-r[x]/build/tools/make-standalone-toolchain.sh --system=linux-x86_64\
         --platform=android-4 --install-dir=/opt/android-toolchain